-If your idea of a great hike includes close-up mountain views, a picture-perfect alpine lake, and a little off-trail scrambling for extra adventure, then hiking to Delta Lake in Grand Teton is perfect for you!
-This 7.2-mile trek in western Wyoming comes with 2,250 feet of elevation gain, so it’s no walk in the park, but sitting on the bank of Delta Lake with the Grand Tetons towering overhead is well worth the effort.
-We have done almost every day hike in Grand Teton National Park, and Delta Lake is definitely one of our favorites!
+We’ve hiked to the stunning Delta Lake several times, and it’s the one day hike we always recommend to friends and family visiting Grand Teton National Park.
+This 7.2-mile trek in western Wyoming comes with 2,250 feet of elevation gain.
+It’s no walk in the park, but sitting on the bank of Delta Lake with the Grand Tetons towering overhead is well worth the effort.
 In the article below, we explain what makes the hike to Delta Lake so awesome and give you all the information you need to complete this epic Wyoming adventure.

 Delta Lake in Wyoming